rg-3/read-only-mode.js/README.md

-ROM.js is a Chrome extension modifies the Twitter website to have a **R**ead **O**nly **M**ode, where you can't author tweets, retweets or replies but you can still like tweets.
+ROM.js is a Chrome extension modifies the Twitter website to have a **R**ead **O**nly **M**ode, where you can't author tweets, retweets or replies.
 The mode can be enabled or disabled through the extension's UI.

-## What's the idea behind this extension ?
+## The idea

-The idea behind this extension is to encourage you to use Twitter as a source of information rather than as a tool to engage in debate.
+The idea beind this extension is to encourage you to use Twitter as a source of information rather than as a tool to engage in debate.

 ## <a id='install'> Install </a>